-The .17HMR (Hornady Magnum Rimfire) has become a widely popular rimfire caliber over the last decade for plinking and varmint hunting purposes.
+The .17HMR (Hornady Magnum Rimfire) has become a widely popular rimfire rifle caliber over the last decade for plinking and varmint hunting purposes.
 As you would expect, the need for a quality .17 HMR scope was quickly recognized.

 There is a myriad of scopes designed for rimfire rifles and range from cheap and useless to some of the best, and expensive, optics available.
 Now, not all rimfire scopes make proper scopes for .17HMR chambered, and we will also look at characteristics of the best .17HMR scopes.